1 Permanent traffic lights

 - monitor our signalled junctions to ensure they are running effectively as specified and to rectify any faults.

 Report faulty traffic lights to our contractor Telent.
 The exception is where the traffic lights are on the following trunk roads - A27, A23 and M23.
-These should be reported to Highways England.
+These should be reported to National Highways.

 Telent will respond to 'Critical' faults (those that could pose a road safety risk) within 2 hours, and to other faults within 24 hours.